-2 Basis of preparation and statement of compliance
+Basis of preparation

 The financial statements of the Company have been prepared in accordance with Financial Reporting Standard 101, 'Reduced Disclosure Framework' ('FRS 101').
 The financial statements have been prepared under the historical cost convention and in accordance with the Companies Act 2006 as applicable to companies using FRS 101.
-The Group's consolidated financial statements are available online at www.argiva.com.
+The Group's consolidated financial statements are available online at www.arqiva.com.